Luminosity-Dependent Assembly Bias of Central Galaxies from Weak Lensing and Clustering: Results

 \subsection{Comparison with simulations}

 Cosmological simulations have established that, at fixed halo mass, central galaxy stellar mass correlates with halo formation redshift \citep[e.g.,][]{Matthee2017MNRAS, Artale2018MNRAS, Zehavi2018ApJ, Camargo2025MNRAS}.
-However, direct measurements of assembly bias related to stellar mass or luminosity remain scarce: hydrodynamical simulations are usually too small for robust clustering statistics, while semi-analytic models on large-volume dark matter–only simulations cannot naturally capture assembly bias.
+However, direct measurements of assembly bias related to stellar mass or luminosity remain scarce.
+Hydrodynamical simulations are usually too small for robust clustering statistics, while semi-analytic models on large-volume dark matter–only simulations cannot naturally capture assembly bias.
 Here, we leverage the large volumes of the MTNG and FLAMINGO hydrodynamical simulations to test for stellar mass–dependent assembly bias and compare with our observations.

 Due to the different apertures used to measure luminosities in the simulations, the comparison with the observed absolute magnitudes is not straightforward.
-Instead, we adjust the luminosity cuts to match the comoving number densities of the observational samples, which are provided in Table \ref{tab:sample}, and the detailed selection criteria for MTNG and FLAMINGO listed in Table~\ref{tab:sample_siml}.
-To estimate the projected correlation functions, the simulation box is partitioned into $5 \times 5 \times 2$ subboxes, corresponding to $5 \times 5$ divisions on the projection plane and 2 divisions along the line of sight, and the Jackknife resampling technique is applied.
+Instead, we adjust the luminosity cuts to match the comoving number densities of the observational samples, which are provided in Table \ref{tab:sample}, and the selection criteria for MTNG and FLAMINGO listed in Table~\ref{tab:sample_siml}.
+A detailed comparison of the observational and simulated samples is provided in Appendix \ref{app:sample}.
+To estimate the projected correlation functions, the simulation box is partitioned into $5 \times 5 \times 2$ subboxes, corresponding to $5 \times 5$ divisions on the projection plane and 2 divisions along the line of sight, and the jackknife resampling technique is applied.
 The correlation functions are computed in redshift space.
 The impact of RSD on the assembly bias measurements is also investigated, as discussed in Appendix~\ref{app:rsd}.